-4-H horticulture exhibits can represent an exhibit that shows learning about the growth, use, and value of plants, small fruits, vegetable and flower gardens, and landscape design.
-(Garden crops and herbs are exhibited in classes in the 4-H Horticulture Department under 4-H Livestock at the Ioma State Fair.)
+An exhibit that shows learning about the growth, use, and value of plants, soils, small fruit production, vegetable and flower gardens, plant nutrition, careers, etc. (Garden crops and herbs are exhibited in classes in the 4-H Horticulture Department under 4-H Livestock.)